lukeheath/learn-react/README.md

 Basic Components
 -----------------

-Components are pretty straightforward, but they get really confusing really fast.
+Components are pretty straightforward, but they can get really confusing.

 For simplicity, I break components into categories:
 - Global Components